 teenagers) then beg, threaten, or buy your way into a “Dolphin

-time for your kids; adults take last priority but generally can get
+for your kids; adults take last priority but generally can get slots in

-slots in the early fall (Sept & October).
-This is not some
+the early fall (Sept & October).
+This is not some uncontrolled

-uncontrolled dolphin ride (in fact, you are not allowed to sit on or
+dolphin ride (in fact, you are not allowed to sit on or ride the

-ride the dolphins).
+dolphins).
 However, it is fairly serious edutainment.
-Even if
+Even if you don’t

-you don’t purchase your own encounter, you can get a schedule of times
+purchase your own encounter, you can get a schedule of times when the

 Grill beside the dolphin lagoon and watch other guests interact